 ICANN & KISA received more than 120 applications from all over the APAC region.
 Successful applicants are required to attend 25 hours of online learning prior to the five-day workshop in Seoul.
 After the Academy, they will be invited to participate in regional & intercontinental Internet governance events, such as the 57th ICANN public meeting, which is being held in Hyderabad, India, from 3-9 November 2016.

 The academy is also an extension of ICANN’s youth engagement program, which aims to reach out to the next generation & groom future leaders.
 Another program is NextGen@ICANN, which is held on the sidelines of ICANN Public Meetings.

 # # #

 For more information on APIGA, please visit here.

 For more information on NextGen@ICANN, please visit here.

 Mobile: +65 9113 6621

-ICANN’s mission is to help ensure a stable, secure & unified global Internet.
+ICANN’s mission is to help ensure a stable, secure & unified worldwide Internet.
 To reach another person on the Internet, you have to type an address into your computer – a name or a number.
 That address has to be unique so computers know where to find each other.
-ICANN helps coordinate & support these unique identifiers across the global.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation and a community with participants from all over the global.
+ICANN helps coordinate & support these unique identifiers across the globe.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation and a community with participants from all over the world.
 ICANN & its community help keep the Internet secure, stable & interoperable.
 It also promotes competition and develops policy for the top-level of the Internet’s naming system and facilitates the use of other unique Internet identifiers.
 For more information please visit: www.icann.org.